 Zoe is a sought-after bassist and vocalist who has most recently joined up with Della Mae, which just wrapped up a US State Department musical ambassador trip to Jordan.
 She is also known for her work with Joy Kills Sorrow, Tsibele, and Laura Cortese and the Dance Cards.

 Ellie Buckland Vocals, Songwriting

-Ellie Buckland is a songwriter, singer, and fiddler, but not always in that order.
+Ellie Buckland is a songwriter, singer, and guitar player, and fiddler, but not always in that order.
 As a 4th generation performing musician, Ellie has been singing melodies since before she could talk.
 So it seems only natural that she would eventually fall in love with writing songs.
 Growing up in Maine in a musical family, her passion for songwriting and performing grew out of an influence of traditional fiddle, country & bluegrass music.
 Now residing in Boston, MA, she has immersed herself in the thriving folk/roots music community as she brings light and joy to stages such as Club Passim, Lizard Lounge & The Sinclair.
 She’s had the honor of performing with Matt Glaser, Bruce Molsky, Rose Cousins, Laura Cortese & Dietrich Strause.
 Her most exciting and recent musical endeavor is Lula Wiles, her band with fellow Mainers, Isa Burke and Mali Obomsawin.
 What started as jamming at parties and around campfires has become a project of electric musical chemistry from their shared affinity for grooving and the craft of both songwriting and performing.